PRQL/prql-query/README.md

     $ prql examples/queries/invoice_totals.prql

-### Querying data from a database
+### Querying data from a database (using CLI clients)

-With the functionality described above, you should be able to query your favourite SQL RDBMS using PRQL.
+With the functionality described above, you should be able to query your favourite SQL RDBMS using your favourite CLI client and `prql`.
 For example with the `psql` client for PostgreSQL:

     $ echo 'from my_table | take 5' | prql | psql postgresql://username:password@host:port/database